JMuckian94/MSP4_LastLife/README.md

 -   #### Purchasing and Checkout

-    1. As a Shopper, I want to easily select the quantity of a product, if applicable, so I can ensure I dont accidentally select the wrong product or quantity of products.
+    1. As a User, I want to easily select the quantity of a product, if applicable, so I can ensure I dont accidentally select the wrong product or quantity of products.

         1. .
         2. ...
         3. ...

-    2. As a Shopper, I want to view the items in my cart to be purchased so I can identify the total cost of my purchase and all items I will recieve.
+    2. As a User, I want to view the items in my cart to be purchased so I can identify the total cost of my purchase and all items I will recieve.

         1. .
         2. ...
         3. ...

-    3. As a Shopper, I want to adjust the quantity of individual items in cart if applicable so I can make changes before checkout.
+    3. As a User, I want to adjust the quantity of individual items in cart if applicable so I can make changes before checkout.

         1. .
         2. ...
         3. ...

-    4. As a Shopper, I want to easily enter my payment information so I can check out quickly with no hassle.
+    4. As a User, I want to easily enter my payment information so I can check out quickly with no hassle.

         1. .
         2. ...
         3. ...

-    5. As a Shopper, I want to feel my personal information is safe and secure so I can confidently provide the necessary information required to make a purchase.
+    5. As a User, I want to feel my personal information is safe and secure so I can confidently provide the necessary information required to make a purchase.

         1. .
         2. ...
         3. ...

-    6. As a Shopper, I want to view an order confirmation before checkout so I can verify that I have not made any mistakes.
+    6. As a User, I want to view an order confirmation before checkout so I can verify that I have not made any mistakes.

         1. .
         2. ...
         3. ...

-    7. As a Shopper, I want to recieve an email confirmation after checkout so I can keep the confirmation of what I purchased for personal records.
+    7. As a User, I want to recieve an email confirmation after checkout so I can keep the confirmation of what I purchased for personal records.

         1. .
         2. ...